 How to Call the Food Stamps (SNAP) Office

-The Supplemental Nutrition Assistance Program (SNAP) — still commonly called food stamps — serves over 42 million Americans each month (USDA Food and Nutrition Service, FY2024 data).
-The program is federally funded but state-administered, which means the phone number, hours, and process depend on where you live.
+SNAP — still commonly called food stamps — is federally funded but state-administered, so there is no single national number.
+The USDA hotline, 1-800-221-5689, handles general questions and can point you to your state office; the full directory is at fns.usda.gov/snap/state-directory.
+The program serves over 42 million Americans each month (USDA Food and Nutrition Service, FY2024 data).
 If you need to check your benefits, replace an EBT card, or recertify, here's how to reach the right office and what to say.

 Finding your state SNAP office